 Government Actor/Agency Who Adopted the Standards:

 ||Chief State Education Officer (or similar state actor)

 Northern Mariana Islands

-Idaho (State Senate Education Committee approved Bd. of Edu. decision to adopt)
+Idaho (State Senate Education Committee approved Board of Education's decision to adopt)

 Washington (State Superintendent thru authorization from state legislature)

 ***Minnesota adopts standards for individual academic subjects on an annual cycle as dictated by statute.
 During the 2009-2010 school year, the statute authorized the Commissioner of Education to “revise and align the state's academic standards and high school graduation requirements in language arts” only.
 Minnesota last revised is mathematics standards during the 2006-2007 school year.
 The state’s mathematics standards will not be reviewed again until the 2015-2016 school year.
 (See Minn.
 Stat. § 120B.023(2)).